TheKrainBow/42-watchdog/daily-attendance/README.md

 ## 🧱 What It Does

-This tool fetches all access control events for the current day (between 07:30 and 20:30), filters them based on predefined rules, and optionally posts validated attendances to the Chronos API.
+This tool fetches all access control events for the specified day (between 07:30 and 20:30), filters them based on predefined rules, and optionally posts validated attendances to the Chronos API.

 Steps performed: